allegroai/clearml-docs/docs/guides/reporting/scatter_hist_confusion_mat_reporting.md

 ClearML reports these tables in the **ClearML Web UI**, experiment details **>** **PLOTS** tab.

-When the script runs, it creates an experiment named `2D plots reporting`, which is associated with the `examples` project.
+When the script runs, it creates an experiment named `2D plots reporting` in the `examples` project.

 ## Histograms